 It’s around us every day, though we often pay little attention to it.
 It’s given us a new form of government that gives the power to the people, and it’s reshaped entire countries, led to revolutions in how we think, and freed whole populations from tyrannic rule.
 Today, on September 15, we celebrate International Day of Democracy.
 The United Nations created the holiday to celebrate the system of values democracy promotes, which give citizens the power to make decisions regarding all aspects of their lives.
 The UN’s goal is to promote government’s role in maintaining open democracy among all member nations of the UN Charter.
 When we think of democracy, we often think of its origins in Athens and Rome.
 However, anthropologists have uncovered evidence that suggests humans have been practicing this form of free expression and group decision making as far back as pre-agrarian societies.
 Over thousands of years — and much trial and error — we’ve arrived at the free forms of government found all over the world today.

-International Day of Democracy - Key Moments
+International Day of Democracy - History

 The US Constitution

 The document establishes the principles of democracy in the United States of America